kenmccann/advanced-tier-offering/README.md

 ###  How to approach remediation  of vulnerabilities

 Your customer  first  might  want  to manage and   acknowledge   the vulnerabiltiies Within  Aquasec there are two main options  for vulnerability remediation although it's not considered  to be  a *fix* but  more of a band-aid.
-Where  a vulnerability does  not have  a vendor fix  the  customer  can use the  vShield capability which  is explained  here
+Where  a vulnerability does  not have  a vendor fix  the  customer  can use the  vShield capability which  is explained  here                                  c  ccx.xx

 ### How the "Example" Image Assurance Policy effects the compliance of scan results